sibrun/GH/README.md

 Alternatively pull an existing docker image with the GH library and all prerequisists from the [Docker Hub](https://hub.docker.com/repository/docker/sibrun/ubuntu-gh):
 ```
-$ docker pull sibrun/ubuntu-gh:<tagname>
+$ docker pull sibrun/ubuntu-gh:latest
 ```
-Download the Docker image with tag canonical-sage, which uses sage as algorithm to canonicaly label graphs.
-Note that the python code of the GH library in the Docker image is not up to date.
+The Docker container will pull the latest version of the Python code of the GH library at startup.
-Once you have the docker image running you need to update it first (see below).

 In order to detach the shell later from the process and keep the process running in the background activate a tmux shell:
 ```
 $ tmux